4everinbeta/4everinbeta.github.io/docs/rag-pipeline.md

    set `OPENAI_API_KEY` if you prefer hosted embeddings, but the GitHub Action relies solely on the local model to keep costs at zero.
-3. The GitHub Action (`.github/workflows/build-rag.yml`) installs dependencies, runs the unit tests, executes the embedder, and uploads `rag/documents.json` + `rag/vectors.json` to Cloudflare R2.
+3. The GitHub Action (`.github/workflows/build-rag.yml`) installs dependencies, runs the unit tests, executes the embedder, and uploads `rag/documents.json` + `rag/vectors.json` to Cloudflare R2 via the AWS CLI (`aws s3 sync ... --endpoint-url https://<account>.r2.cloudflarestorage.com`).
 They are served from a custom subdomain such as `https://rag.4everinbeta.me/latest/documents.json`.
 4. `worker/chat-worker.js` (deploy via `wrangler publish`) reads those JSON files, performs retrieval, and will eventually call an LLM to craft answers.
 Its configuration lives in `worker/wrangler.toml`.